cleanlab/cleanlab/README.rst

 **rankpruning** is a fast, general, robust algorithm for multiclass learning with noisy labels.
 It adds minimal overhead, needing only *O(nm2)* time for n training examples and m classes, works with any classifier, and is easy to use.
+Here is the example from above, with added commments for clarity.

 .. code:: python

+   # LearningWithNoisyLabels implements a faster,
+   # cross-platform and more-compatible version of the RankPruning
+   # algorithm for learning with noisy labels.
+Unlike the original
+   # algorithm which only worked for binary classification,
+   # LearningWithNoisyLabels generalizes the theory and algorithms
+   # of RankPruning for any number of classes.
    from cleanlab.classification import LearningWithNoisyLabels
    # LearningWithNoisyLabels uses logreg by default, so this is unnecessary.
    # We include it here for clarity, but this step is omitted below.